-- A. Wages for classifications covered by this bargaining unit shall be increased during the term of this agreement as follows: - 1.
-2018: Effective the first full pay period in January 2018, the existing salary schedule shall be increased by one percent (1.0%). - 2.
-2019: There shall be no wage adjustment in 2019. - 3.
-2020: The County and Guild shall reopen and bargain wages (Article 8.A and 8.B) for 2020, as provided in Article 23, Future Negotiations. - 4.
-All wage increases set forth above shall be applied to the first step of each wage scale.
-Each wage step thereafter shall be adjusted to provide a two and one-half percent (2.5%) increase over the previous wage step. - B. Performance Evaluations and Salary Steps: Employee performance evaluation is intended to promote productivity and strengthen employer/employee relations.
+- 1. All wage increases set forth above shall be applied to the first step of each wage scale.
+Each wage step thereafter shall be adjusted to provide a five percent (5%) increase from step 1 to step 2, and a two and one-half percent (2.5%) increase for each subsequent step over the previous wage step. - B. Performance Evaluations and Salary Steps: Employee performance evaluation is intended to promote productivity and strengthen employer/employee relations.
 The performance evaluation system provides employees and supervisors with a tool for establishing communication regarding performance standards and expectations, identification of problems and concerns, identification of training needs, and the provision of positive reinforcements for areas of excellence.
 Evaluations are used for as a factor in granting regular status, step increases, layoffs, employee discipline and other employment decisions.